Vox AC30: copper and grey panels, Celestion blues and silvers

 The serial number plate alone, sold in the UK in August 2022.

-Serial number 15640 - currently in the UK
+Serial number 15640 TB - currently in the UK

 Grey panel, integral top boost.
 One of the original Celestion blues remains (note the orientation of the label), the Celestion silver probably a replacement.
 Textured (non-basketweave) vinyl.